SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 ### Channel Shape

-The confluence carves a wider area than standard segments to accommodate the merging flows:
+The confluence carves a wider area than standard cells to accommodate the merging flows:

 ```
 confluence_area = circle(merge_point, radius = post_merge_width × 1.5)